UKP-SQuARE/square-core/square-frontend/README.md

 A central location where all of the routing between URLs to a page (also called view or component) are defined.
 When a new page is created, a path to this page must be registered here.

+### src/store/index.js
+A central file to defined all of the states that are used in the app, which can latter be used in the views.
+This file implemented the store concept in Vuejs, different components shared a state, and there are certain actions bind to a state change.
+When a state changed, the store raises events to fire the predefined actions.

+### src/views/…
+This directory stores all of the different views /HTML pages for the app

 ### Routing Guidelines
 __Homepage__(URL: /#/)
 * a page for question answering, all request will be directed to home

 __Sign in/ Register__ (URL: /#/login, /#/register)
 * uses JWT